lxqt/lxqt.github.io/_posts/2025-04-17-lxqt-themes-2.2.0.md

 promoted: false
 categories: release
 ---
-The LXQt team is proud to announce the release of lxqt-themes 2.2.0 The release can be downloaded from [Github](https://github.com/lxqt/lxqt-themes/releases).
+The LXQt team announces the release of lxqt-themes 2.2.0.
+The release can be downloaded from [Github](https://github.com/lxqt/lxqt-themes/releases).

 Main changes: